etijskens/et-micc/tutorials/TUTORIAL-1.rst

      a C++ library for linear algebra that is neatly exposed to Python by pybind11_.

+   However, starting out with a simple and naive implementation is not a bad idea at all.
+   Once it is correct, it can serve as reference implementation to test any improvements against it.

 In order to verify that our implementation of the dot product is correct, we write a test.
 For this we open the file ``tests/test_et_dot.py``.
-Remove the original tests, and add a new one:
+Remove the original tests put in by micc_, and add a new one:

 .. code-block:: python